 This thought was important to me because it contributed to my decision to leave classical music as a life path.
 From ages seven to 19, learning to play the violin was the major defining project of my life.
-At a certain age I started to realize the world was bigger than I had known it to be and I wanted to contribute to the more concrete, required tasks of maintaining society rather than what increasingly seemed to me to be its luxuries.
-The study of policy, security, international relations, and government broadly was the heading I took in search of an answer.
+In my late teens I started to realize the world was bigger than I had known it to be and I wanted to contribute to the more concrete, required tasks of maintaining society rather than what increasingly seemed to me to be its luxuries.
+I headed in the direction of the study of policy, security, international relations, and government broadly.

 I still do not think this view is entirely fatuous.
 In the event of societal collapse, or during its approach, it would be more useful to have someone in your tribe who understands some of the subtleties of human group dynamics than someone who could do a harmonic analysis of a Brahms string quartet.
 However, there is a significant flaw in thinking that the elements of society are built linearly and in stages, like the foundation, walls, interior, and facade of a building.